JordanCampbell1/MangaVerse/README.md

 3. look into accomodating slower networks and bette ruser experience by fetching page by page and siplaying them as they arrive
 4. for slow internet fetch the lower quality images
 5. data saver option for slow internet users
+6. use redux for cache, most liekly for the frequent/popular chapter images bias to the latest chapters